budgy11/Basic_Blackjack_Sim/README.md

 This project is not finished in anyway

 #### Need to add
+- Change integers to actual cards for splitting face cards/10s
 - Basic Strategy for soft totals and splitting
 - Ability to make a custom bet spread
 - Ease of use through adding command line variables